The-Domecode/domecode-opensource/README.md

 Note : In the repo's language stats, HTML and CSS have been disabled intentionally.

+## Workflows on this repository

+- Django CI is on the Private codebase.
+- Greetings Workflow
+- Codeql Code Analysis workflow
+- Python Lint
+- PR Labeler

 ## 🧑 Contributors

 - [Arth Tyagi](https://github.com/arthtyagi) - Founder, CEO, Full Stack Developer, [DomeCode](https://domecode.com/)